© Crown copyright 2017

 continuing to strengthen our operational relationship with partner agencies through joint working to make sure that:

-partners clearly understand the Commission’s role and know when they should alert the Commission about safeguarding risks involving a charity
+partners clearly understand the Commission’s role and know when they should alert us about safeguarding risks involving a charity

 - the Commission is clear when another agency is better placed to lead on and deal with safeguarding issues where, for example, the charity’s activities are specialist in nature (such as schools or health)